Hawcoat

-Hawcoat is an area and electoral ward of Barrow-in-Furness, Cumbria, England.
+Hawcoat is an area, Town Council ward and former district-level ward of Barrow-in-Furness, Cumbria, England.
 Historically part of Lancashire, it is one of Barrow's most northerly wards and is bordered by Roose, Newbarns, Parkside, Ormsgill and the town of Dalton-in-Furness to the north.

-The ward itself will be combined with Newbarns ward in April 2023 following formation of the new Westmorland and Furness Local Authority.
+Whilst still an electoral ward for Barrow Town Council, the ward was combined at a district/ local authority level with Newbarns ward in April 2023 following formation of the new Westmorland and Furness Local Authority.

 Geography

 Hawcoat lies on small hill on the southwest of the Furness Peninsula, rising up from Walney Channel to its west and peaking at 84m.
 From its peak there are quite extensive views incorporating the Isle of Man, Snowdonia, Blackpool, across Morecambe Bay Ingleborough, the Howgills, and the fells of the Lake District.
 The small stream of Dane Ghyll rises to the east of the high ground, and flows south and east into Mill Beck at Furness Abbey in the Valley of the Deadly Nightshade, providing a clear eastern boundary to the area.
 Hawcoat forms the north-eastern part of Barrow-in-Furness, and its boundary to the south is Abbey Road.
 To the west, it is separated by a few fields and Barrow Cemetery from the lower-lying Ormsgill.

 Bus service route 1 serves most of Hawcoat, connecting the district to Barrow station, the town centre and Walney Island.
 Route 6 and X6 run through Hawcoat and provide longer-distance connections to Dalton-in-Furness, Ulverston, Grange-over-Sands, Winderemere and Kendal.
-Abbey Road on the southern border of Hawcoat was formerly the A590 road, and remains the main aterial route through Barrow and the main road into the town centre from Hawcoat.
+Abbey Road on the southern border of Hawcoat was formerly the A590 road, and remains the main arterial route through Barrow and the main road into the town centre from Hawcoat.
 The contemporary A590 is accessed either by taking Abbey Road in the direction of Dalton-in-Furness and then Park Road, via Rakesmoor Lane to the north of Hawcoat and then Park Road, or to the west via Bank Lane.
-Within Hawcoat, the major east-west and north-south roads intersect in the north-western corner of the district.
+Within Hawcoat, the major east–west and north–south roads intersect in the north-western corner of the district.
 Hawcoat Lane to the south and Dalton Lane to the east form the main roads, while Ormsgill Lane to the west and Raksemoor Lane to the north are somewhat smaller.